arista-netdevops-community/ansible-cvp-avd-toi/labs/lab08-avd-l3ls-evpn/README.md

 # Run playbook to generate the structured configuration (YAML files) and the fabric documentation
 $ ansible-playbook playbook.build.structured.yml

-# Check the playbook and identify the AVD
+# Check the playbook and identify the use of AVD collection in the playbook as well as the specific AVD role
 $ more playbook.build.structured.yml

 # Check the rendered structured configuration